 During the school year, disciplinary procedures will generally follow these protocols:

-- A case of violation of one or more of the school’s major rules is usually reported to the acting director of student life, who will inform the head of school and the assistant head/academic dean.
-If the head of school is unavailable, the assistant head/academic dean will perform the function(s) of the head of school as described in these procedures;
+- A case of violation of one or more of the school’s major rules is usually reported to the dean of students, who will inform the head of school and the assistant head/dean of faculty.
+If the head of school is unavailable, the assistant head/dean of faculty will perform the function(s) of the head of school as described in these procedures;

 - A dean will convene the Discipline Committee and arrange the time and place of the hearing.
 In addition, the dean will inform the student, the student’s advisor, and all persons presenting evidence of the charges.
 These arrangements will be made at least two hours before the hearing takes place.
 The dean will notify the Discipline Committee members and the head of school.
 The student, in the presence of the dean, will be required to notify their parents;